The Principal Dev – Masterclass for Tech Leads

 Need to use this in a React Dashboard?
 Use our npm package

-A robust statistics library for regression analysis in Rust, validated against R (VALIDATION).
+A robust statistics library for regression analysis in Rust, validated against R and scikit-learn (VALIDATION).

 This library provides sklearn-style regression estimators with full statistical inference support including standard errors, t-statistics, p-values, confidence intervals, and prediction intervals.